SIMEXP/Repo2Data/README.md

 repo2data = Repo2Data(data_req_path)
 ```

-You can then fetch the data with the `install` method, which returns the output directory where the data was downloaded:
+You can then fetch the data with the `install` method, which returns a list to the output directory(ies) where the data was downloaded:
 ```
 data_path = repo2data.install()
 ```